ericmp33/la-brisca-cli/README.md

 - When the game starts you'll be asked about 2 things.
 The gamemode and the bot's AI.

 Gamemode:
 > If u choose the default gamemode, you won't be able to see the cards of the bot.
-Is called, default because playing this game in real life you can't see oponents cards.
+It's called default because in real life default's game mode you can't see oponents cards.

 > Otherwise, if u choose the "hacker" mode you'll be able to see bot's in-hand cards and other information👀.

 Bot's AI:

-> As you are thinking, yes, if you enable it bot will be able to throw the cards "thinking" properly🧠.
+> If you enable it bot will be able to throw the cards "thinking" properly🧠.
 Otherwise will throw a random card🤖🤪.